ADAPT: An Autonomous Forklift for Construction Site Operation: System Design

 In robotics, the exteroceptive system refers to the sensors and mechanisms that allow a robot to perceive and interpret information from its environment.
 For \ADAPT, the exteroceptive system is crucial for localization and mapping, precise object detection, traversability assessment, and obstacle avoidance, ensuring safe and efficient operations in complex environments.

-The sensor placement on the machine is chosen according to their function and the phase of operations they are required in, see Figure~\ref{fig:system_overview}.
-High-resolution 3D mapping of the environment and obstacle detection is performed by the wide field of view Ouster OS1-64 LiDAR, mounted in the machine's forward direction, see Figure~\ref{fig:system_overview}c.
-In fork/backward direction, a narrow field of view Livox Mid-70 LiDAR sensor, and a ZED2i stereo camera are employed for object detection, see Figure~\ref{fig:system_overview}b.
+The placement of sensors on the machine is determined by the function of each sensor and the operational phase in which it is required, as shown in Figure~\ref{fig:system_overview}, with the corresponding sensor fields of view illustrated in Figure~\ref{fig:sensor_fov}.
+High-resolution 3D mapping of the environment and obstacle detection is performed by the wide field of view Ouster OS1-64 LiDAR, mounted in the machine's forward direction (see Figure~\ref{fig:system_overview}c).
+In fork/backward direction, a narrow field of view Livox Mid-70 LiDAR sensor, and a ZED2i stereo camera are employed for object detection (see Figure~\ref{fig:system_overview}b).
 In the forward direction, the system moves faster and covers longer distances, increasing the risk of collisions with dynamic obstacles.
 Thus, active low-latency obstacle detection is crucial during path execution.
 In the backward direction, where pallets are only loaded and unloaded, explicit obstacle detection (going beyond terrain mapping) is not essential.
 For pallet recognition, the ZED2i is the central component.
 It provides the input data for the neural networks for pallet recognition and pose estimation.
-Additionally, for precise short-range detection during the final pallet approach, the forklift is equipped with a Sick picoScan150 2D LiDAR, Figure.~\ref{fig:system_overview}d.
+Additionally, for precise short-range detection during the final pallet approach, the forklift is equipped with a Sick picoScan150 2D LiDAR (see Figure~\ref{fig:system_overview}d).
 It ensures accurate positioning of the forks relative to the pallet, due to its high frequent update rate and well-aligned viewing angle.
 The forklift utilizes the Livox LiDAR to enable accurate detection of the truck’s loading edge.
 Additionally, a Septentrio mosaic-H system with two antennas is used for RTK GNSS localization.
 It provides accurate position information at the centimeter level and heading information to ensure precise alignment during loading and unloading tasks.

 By integrating these sensors, the exteroceptive system equips \ADAPT with comprehensive situational awareness, supporting centimeter-accurate load handling and safe navigation in outdoor settings.